PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 After writing the implementation of the operator, **must write docstring and add the class name in `__all__`.**

-## 3 Add remote sensing image processing tools
+## 3 Add Remote Sensing Image Processing Tools

 Remote sensing image processing tools are stored in the `tools/` directory.
 Each tool should be a relatively independent script, independent of the contents of the `paddlers/` directory, which can be executed by the user without installing PaddleRS.